Arwed Imiela: Arrest, trial and imprisonment

 Following the deaths of the Evelses, Imiela attempted to make a 150,000 Deutsche Mark transaction from Ilse's account.
 The bank employee overseeing Evels' bank account, Mr. Wabnitz, who had explicitly requested that she visit him in person, became suspicious of Imiela and notified authorities.
 On April 23, 1970, both he and his fiancée were arrested on suspicion of fraud, and a few days later, the bodies of the Evelses were found in a sludge pit near Imiela's bungalow in Fehmarn.
 Police later interviewed a gas station attendant, who claimed to have been hired by the property owner to dig the pit, ostensibly so he could store the carcasses of the animals he killed in hunts.
 Imiela was charged with the murders, but Ulrike was released after three weeks due to lack of evidence.
 He would later be connected to the disappearances of Schröder and Kieferle, but their bodies were never located.

 Imiela's trial began on October 9, 1972, after spending more than two and a half years in pre-trial detention.
 On May 24, 1973, Imiela was convicted of the four murders on circumstantial evidence by the Lübeck district court, but he continued to proclaim his innocence.
-Imiela was sent to serve his sentence at a prison in Hamburg's Fuhlsbüttel Prison, where he died on June 3, 1982 from heart failure.
-His body was later anonymously interned at the Ohlsdorf Cemetery.
+Imiela was sent to serve his sentence at a prison in Hamburg's Fuhlsbüttel Prison, where he died on June 3, 1982, from heart failure.
+His body was later anonymously interred at the Ohlsdorf Cemetery.